 However, they are not suitable if further post-weld heat treatment is necessary.

 Some helpful tips to weld cast steel are:

 - Clean the edges to be welded down to bare metal.
 If there is oil, you can clean it fast by using brake cleaners that specifically mention they are not chlorinated.
 All products that contain chlorine are very unhealthy to breathe.
 They become far more dangerous if you weld on a surface they cleaned or if their vapors are in the air.
 Read every product’s safety instructions.

-- You have to preheat cast steel if it is thicker than 0.75″ (19mm), it has more than 0.40% carbon, or it is low-alloy steel.
-Preheat to 250°F (120°C) to prevent hydrogen in the weld.
+- You have to preheat cast steel if it’s thicker than 0.75″ (19 mm), it has more than 0.40% carbon, or it is low-alloy steel.
+Preheat to 250 °F (120 °C) to prevent hydrogen in the weld.
 After welding, let it cool down at a slow rate for a couple of hours to avoid hardening and strong contraction stress.

-- If you weld in a cold environment, you need to preheat low-carbon castings to 75°F (24°C).
+- In a cold environment, you need to preheat castings at least to 75 °F (24 °C).

 - As mentioned earlier, you must avoid distortion if you want to retain the casting’s original functionality.
 If you are not confident, it would be better not to weld it.

 - If you want to repair a crack, always drill both ends (1/8″) and remove the crack by grinding, gouging, etc.